UF-CompLing/Resources/README.md

 Welcome to the Computational Linguistics Club's creative workspace!
 We're so excited to have you here.

+Don't forget that we meet at 5:30pm in the Heavener Building, room 240!

 <img src="images/symbolic-head.jpg" alt="TopImg" height="300px">

 ## Just getting started?